lassebaerlandstrand/TDT4140-Flashy/DEVELOPER_GUIDE.md

 ## Merge requests (or pull requests)

 When you are done with your changes, and want to merge your branch into `dev`, you will need to create a Merge Request.
 This is done by going to the "Merge requests" tab on GitLab, and clicking the "New merge request" button.
-You will then be presented with a page where you can select the branch you want to merge into (which is `dev`), and the branch you want to merge from.
+Then you will be redirected to a new page where you can select the branch you want to merge into (which is `dev`), and the branch you want to merge from (your branch).
 You can then click the "Create merge request" button.
 You will then be presented with a page where you can write a description of the changes you have made.
 If this PR closes an issue add this in the description: `Closes #issue-number`, this will automatically close the issue when the merge request is merged.

 A pipeline will start to run on the merge request, which will run tests and check that your project follows the styling format.
 The pipeline needs to be successful before you are allowed to merge.